DESIHIGH/desihigh.github.io/_static/intro_en.md

 </small>

 ### Introduction to DESI
 One way that we can study dark energy is by making a giant, three-dimensional map of the universe.
 The universe's expansion history is encoded in the positions of galaxies.
-By mapping the distances to millions of galaxies far away from our own, we can learn [title](link)more about how dark energy has affected the universe's expansion over time.
+By mapping the distances to millions of galaxies far away from our own, we can learn more about how dark energy has affected the universe's expansion over time.

 ![DESI DR1 Map](assets/img/intro/DESI-map.png)
 <p class="notification is-info is-light">